 Cataracts, pterygium and MIGS (Minimally Invasive Glaucoma Surgery) surgeries are all operated at ST. ANDREWS IPSWICH PRIVATE HOSPITAL on a weekly basis.

 Dr Jamnadas is teamed with highly experienced and trained nurses, along with qualified Anaesthetists for all surgeries performed to provide the best possible care.

 The specially trained Anaesthetists ensure that all patients are relaxed, comfortable and undergo painless, safe surgery.

 Surgery is usually performed under local anaesthesia with sedation.

 We are able to provide laser treatments in-rooms.
-We have laser facilities for treatment of Diabetic eye disease, glaucoma, and to restore any sight lost after clouding of the capsule that may occur behind the artificial lens, following cataract surgery.
+We have laser facilities for treatment of Diabetic eye disease, glaucoma, and to restore any sight lost due to posterior capsular opacification, which is clouding of the capsule that may occur behind the artificial lens, following cataract surgery.

-With our sub-specialised retinal training, we are able to provide a high level of care for Macula Degeneration.
-With ongoing training and by using state of art equipment for monitoring and expertise in management of Macula Dengeration, better outcomes can be expected.
+With our sub-specialised retinal training, we are able to provide a high level of care for Macula Degeneration, Retinal Vein Occlusions and Diabetic Macula Oedema.
+With ongoing training and by using state of art equipment for monitoring and expertise in the management of these retinal diseases, better outcomes can be expected.